jbinko/AZ-140-Microsoft-Azure-Virtual-Desktop-Specialty/README.md

   - Understanding Azure Virtual Desktop network connectivity - <https://docs.microsoft.com/en-us/azure/virtual-desktop/network-connectivity>
     - Reverse connect transport - it is using outbound connectivity to the Azure Virtual Desktop infrastructure over the HTTPS connection.
 On start of a session host, the Agent Loader service opens TLS 1.2 AVD broker's persistent communication channel between session host and Azure Virtual Desktop infrastructure.
   - Quality of Service (QoS) for Azure Virtual Desktop - <https://docs.microsoft.com/en-us/azure/virtual-desktop/rdp-quality-of-service-qos>
     - RDP Shortpath - allows real-time RDP traffic that's sensitive to network delays to "cut in line" in front of traffic that's less sensitive.
+If the client is in perimeter it can connect directly (after broker/gateway) via ER/VPN to VM over fast UDP.
     If you support a large group of users experiencing any of the problems (Jitter , Packet loss, Delayed round-trip time), you probably need to implement QoS.
 To address quality issues, we recommend that you first use QoS, then add bandwidth only where necessary.
 For QoS to be effective, you must apply consistent QoS settings throughout your organization.
 Any part of the path that fails to support your QoS priorities can degrade the quality RDP session.

 - recommend an operating system for an Azure Virtual Desktop implementation